ionic-team/ionic-site/_posts/2015-03-11-angular-2-ionic.md

 We are going to become experts in Angular 2, and we are working closely with the Angular team to make sure Angular 2 is an incredible frontend framework on mobile, and that Ionic can build the best mobile framework on top.

 With Angular 2, we want to make Ionic faster, easier to use, and more powerful.
 The new component model makes building components and extending Ionic much easier.
 Angular 2 apps are easier to write and interact with your data in a more expected way.
+The framework naturally interacts with web standards instead of creating new ones.
 Learning Angular 2 will be easier, and more developers will be able to work on the code base.
 A win-win-win-win**N*.

 So, yes, Angular 2 support is a 100% for sure.
 We will have more info when we are ready to release it!